davjfish/helper_files/lxd.md

   lxc start c1
   ```
 - remove a cluster from a node: `lxc cluster remove <mycluster>`.
 If server is dead, you might need to use the `--force` flag.
+- You may also need to remove the old trusts on the cluster: `lxc config trust list`
+- It may also be necessary to reset the cluster db leader:  `sudo lxd cluster recover-from-quorum-loss`
 - **NOTE ABOUT SUBNETS** If the different nodes are on different networks, you will have to configure the `fan.underlay_subnet` in the `lxc network edit ldxfan0` to something appropriate for all networks.
 For example, if the inital network is `142.130.6.0/24` and the other network is `142.130.4.0/24`, you will have to set the fan.underlay subnet to `142.130.0.0/16`

 ### ssh